RoseMaster3000/fightorflight-aggro/README.md

     - I want to encourage the player to use Poke Staff to switch the move they use if they want higher damage / tactical advantages
     - Example: Pokemon gain strength when using Swords Dance, the duration will be longer than using Power-up Punch, and the cooldown will be longer / Using Telekinesis will levitate the target.
     - The indicator for the cooldown might come later than this feature.
-  - Type effectiveness for Pokemon entities:There doesn't seem to be a built-in type modifier list in Cobblemon,the data might be sent to showdown to process,which means I should spend some time to add it myself and test it.
   - Targeting whitelist
   - Compatibility with LivelierPokemon
 - Things that might not be done in a short period of time: